Convergence of Regularization Parameters for Solutions Using the Filtered Truncated Singular Value Decomposition: Theoretical Results

 Then again redefining the summations $S_p$ to now depend on the coefficients with $K_i$, for $H_\rho$ and $G_\rho$, following Proposition~\ref{limitUlprime} yields the condition for $U^\prime_\ell(\alpha)<0$.
 Continuing the argument as in the proof of Proposition~\ref{limitUlprime} still yields the lower bound $\alpha_\ell^2 > \sigma_{\ell+1}^2/(1-\sigma_{\ell+1}^2)$.
 But this is all that is required for Theorems~\ref{thm:minbnd}-\ref{thm:conv} and hence the results follow without modification. \end{proof}

-{ \begin{remark} This result shows that given a TSVD which sufficiently conquers the dominant terms of the SVD expansion, including sufficient terms that are noise-contaminated, $\alpha_k$ will be an increasingly good approximation for $\alpha^*$.
-Moreover, including additional terms in the expansion will have limited impact on the solution, because $\alpha^*>\alpha_{\ell}$ and filter factor $\gamma_i(\alpha^*)$ is decreasing with $i$.
-In particular, $\gamma_i(\alpha^*)< \gamma_i(\alpha_{\ell})<\gamma_{\ell+1}(\alpha_{\ell})<\gamma_{\ell+1}(\sigma_{\ell+1})=\frac12$, for $i>\ell+1$ and $\alpha_{\ell}>\sigma_{\ell+1}$. \end{remark} \begin{remark} Although the main result of this paper effectively relies on an assumption that the UPRE functions have unique minima within the obtained bounds, $\alphamin<\alpha_k<1$, proving that the minima are indeed unique seems to require using the discrete summations occurring in $U_k(\alpha)$ as approximations to continuous integrals.
+\begin{remark} This result shows that given a TSVD which sufficiently incorporates the dominant terms of the SVD expansion, including sufficient terms that are noise-contaminated, $\alpha_k$ will be an increasingly good approximation for $ \alpha_{\kopt}$.
+Moreover, including additional terms in the expansion will have limited impact on the solution, because $ \alpha_{\kopt}>\alpha_{\ell}$ and filter factor $\gamma_i( \alpha_{\kopt})$ is decreasing with $i$.
+In particular, we are using $\gamma_i( \alpha_{\kopt})< \gamma_i(\alpha_{\ell})<\gamma_{\ell+1}(\alpha_{\ell})<\gamma_{\ell+1}(\sigma_{\ell+1})=1/2$, for $i>\ell+1$ and $\alpha_{\ell}>\sigma_{\ell+1}$.
+These nested inequalities follow immediately because $\gamma(x,y)=y^2(y^2+x^2)^{-1}$ is decreasing as a function of $x$ and increasing as a function of $y$. \end{remark} \begin{remark} Although the main result of this paper effectively relies on an assumption that the UPRE functions have unique minima within the obtained bounds, $\alphamin<\alpha_k<1$, proving that the minima are indeed unique seems to require using the discrete summations occurring in $U_k(\alpha)$ as approximations to continuous integrals.
 This approach is very technical, not very general, being dependent on the decay rate parameter $\tau$, and serves only to tighten the lower bound for $\alpha$.
 We therefore chose not to present results along this direction, relying on the computational results that are supportive of the unique identification of a minimum within these realistic bounds. \end{remark} \begin{remark} The results given depend on the assumption that summations with $s_i^2$ for terms with $i>\ell$ may be approximated in terms of the noise variance.
 For $r-\ell$ small relative to $r$, this assumption breaks down.
 As $r-\ell$ increases the assumptions become more reliable and less impacted by outlier data for $s_i^2$.
-Still the main convergence theorem holds only with respect to this analysis and we cannot expect that $\{\alpha_k\}$ will always converge monotonically to $\alpha^*$ in practice.
-With sufficient safeguarding, as noted in the algorithm presented in Section~\ref{sec:simulations}, it is reasonable to expect that $\alpha^*$ is quickly and accurately identified. \end{remark}}
+Still the main convergence theorem holds only with respect to this analysis and we cannot expect that $\{\alpha_k\}$ will always converge monotonically to $ \alpha_{\kopt}$ in practice.
+With sufficient safeguarding, as noted in the algorithm presented in Section~\ref{sec:simulations}, it is reasonable to expect that $ \alpha_{\kopt}$ is quickly and accurately identified. \end{remark}